Alfa Romeo 4C

-The Alfa Romeo 4C (Type 960) is a mid-engined sports car produced by Italian car manufacturer Alfa Romeo.
-Unveiled at the 2013 Geneva Motor Show, the 4C was initially only available as a coupé, with a spider body style coming a few years later in 2015.
-The name 4C refers to the four-cylinder engine.
+The Alfa Romeo 4C (Type 960) is a two-seat sports car which was manufactured by Maserati and marketed by Alfa Romeo from 2013 until 2020.
+It was initially made only as a two-door coupé, with a two-door roadster version added in 2015.
+It has a rear mid-engine, rear-wheel-drive layout, with the 4C name referring to its straight-four engine.
+The 4C was designed by Marco Tencone and Lorenzo Ramaciotti at Centro Stile Alfa Romeo and was the first car sold in the United States by the Italian brand since 1995.

 History

 Alfa Romeo 4C Concept (2011)

 The Alfa Romeo 4C Concept is a two-seater, rear-wheel drive coupé with technology and materials derived from the Alfa Romeo 8C Competizione, with a 1750 cc turbo petrol engine with direct injection, the "Alfa TCT" twin dry clutch transmission, and the Alfa DNA dynamic control selector.

 The 4C concept version was unveiled in the 81st Geneva Motor Show in March 2011, followed by the Mille Miglia 2011 parade, Goodwood Festival of Speed 2011, 2011 Frankfurt Motor Show.

 It was displayed for the first time outside in Concorso d'Eleganza Villa d'Este in 2012.
 Compared to the production version, it is very similar, with the biggest differences being front lights, side vents and mirrors.